TYPO3-Solr/ext-solr/Documentation/Frontend/Concepts.rst

     * plugin.tx_solr.search.results.fieldProcessingInstructions (The fieldProcessingInstructions still exist at index time since there it is still needed)

 * Beside that there were some template related settings in the typoscript, that can be solved just with fluid:
-    * plugin.tx_solr.search.faceting.facetLinkATagParams or plugin.tx_solr.search.faceting.<facet>.facetLinkATagParams When you need something like this, you can just change the partials or render a facet with a custom partial (partialName = MyPartial) and add the properties there.
+    * plugin.tx_solr.search.faceting.facetLinkATagParams or plugin.tx_solr.search.faceting.[facetName].facetLinkATagParams When you need something like this, you can just change the partials or render a facet with a custom partial (partialName = MyPartial) and add the properties there.
     * plugin.tx_solr.search.faceting.removeFacetLinkText This can be done just be rendering the text in the partial, that you need.

 * The setting faceting.facets.[facetName].selectingSelectedFacetOptionRemovesFilter has been removed, since it is possible to build this functionality just with Fluid ViewHelpers.
 The file "EXT:solr/Resources/Private/Templates/Partials/Facets/OptionsToggle.html" shows